art therapy

 Relaxation Through Art: stress balls to sewing.
 A focused art therapy group with tasks designed around grounding techniques and stress reduction.

-how to use art making as a way to understand and reduce anxiety and stress.
+Teens will learn how to use art making as a way to understand and reduce anxiety and stress.
 Teens will also discover the best way for them to use art for relaxation.

 How to Start